meriken/merikens-tripcode-engine/README.md

 ## Usage

-Make sure to download and install the required software packages before executing the program.
+Make sure to download and install the required software before executing the program.
 If there is no OpenCL driver in the system, make sure to copy either `OpenCL\x86\OpenCL.dll` or `OpenCL\x64\OpenCL.dll`, depending on the operating system, to the folder where